• Skip to primary navigation

 • Mix fajita seasonings in small mixing bowl until combined and set aside.

 • Slice steak against the grain into small slices about half inch thick.
-Place into bowl or resealable on gallon sized bag and add 1 Tablespoons olive oil, toss to coat.
-Then add half of mixed fajita seasoning to meat and toss to coat.
+Place into bowl or resealable gallon sized bag and add 1 Tablespoons olive oil, toss to coat.
+Then add half of fajita seasoning to meat and toss to coat.

 • Preheat the Blackstone for about 5 minutes over medium high heat.
 Pour vegetable oil on preheat griddle and spread out.